What is Mindfulness?

 Mindfulness Audio and Video

-- TED Talk Andy Puddicombe All it Takes is 10 Mindful Minutes
+- TED Talk by Andy Puddicombe: All it Takes is 10 Mindful Minutes

-- University of San Diego Center for Mindfulness Guided Audio Recordings
+- University of California at San Diego School of Medicine: Guided Audio and Video from the Center for Mindfulness

 Check out more Apps on our Self-Help Apps page.